Birrellc/Birrellc/README.md

 ---

-- 👉 I'm a student at the Code Institute.
+- 👉 I'm a graduate from the Code Institute.
 - 👀 I’m currently working on the Django section of the Code Institute Diploma in Full Stack Software Development.
 - 🎓 I'm currently learning Django and React.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/chrisbirrell17/)